MicrosoftDocs/connected-spaces/articles/ase-connect.md

    ![Screenshot of third screen of Add device wizard.](media/ase-activate-9.jpg "Screenshot of third screen of Add device wizard")

 5. After the script is generated, you'll see a message that says "Azure Stack Edge script generated".
 Select **Download script** to download the script and store it on a device (for example, a laptop or desktop) that has access to the Azure Stack Edge device.
-Access can be through remote access (on the same network as the device) or through a physical connection using an ethernet cable connected to the Azure Stack Edge device.
+Access can be through remote access (on the same network as the device) or through a physical connection (using an ethernet cable connected to the Azure Stack Edge device).

     ![Screenshot of fourth screen of Add device wizard.](media/ase-activate-10.jpg "Screenshot of fourth screen of Add device wizard")